Simulation-Based Hypothesis Testing of High Dimensional Means Under Covariance Heterogeneity: Empirical study

-The sample size of the ALL data is relatively small comparing to the maximum $p_s$, we therefore employed the proposed two-sample non-studentized tests $\Psi_{\ns,\alpha}$ and $\Psi_{\ns,\alpha}^f$ in analysis as suggested by simulation studies in Section \ref{section:numerical}.
-Based on empirical $p$-values, we further employed the Benjamini-Hochberg (BH) procedure for controlling the FDR at $0.015$ and identify significant gene-sets.
+The sample size of the ALL data is relatively small comparing to the maximum $p_s$, we therefore employed the proposed two-sample non-studentized tests $\Psi_{\ns,\alpha}$ and $\Psi_{\ns,\alpha}^f$ in the analysis as suggested by simulation studies in Section \ref{section:numerical}.
+Based on empirical $p$-values, we further employed the BY procedure for controlling the FDR at $0.015$ and identify significant gene-sets.
 For the proposed tests, we let $M=50000$ and used the sample covariance matrices to generate samples.
-Simulation studies in Section \ref{section:numerical} have shown that the test by \cite{CaiLiuXia_2014} may inflate type I error rate for small sample size, we therefore only consider the test by \cite{ChenQin_2010} (CQ) as a comparison.
+Simulation studies in Section \ref{section:numerical} have shown that the test by \cite{CaiLiuXia_2014} may inflate type I error rate for small sample size, we therefore only consider the test by \cite{ChenQin_2010} (CQ) as a reference.
 For each category, the numbers of gene-sets being identified are summarized in Table \ref{t2}.
-The proposed two-stage test, $\Psi_{\ns,\alpha}^f$, identified more gene-sets than other methods.
-Particularly, $\Psi_{\ns,\alpha}^f$ found more disease associated gene-sets than $\Psi_{\ns,\alpha}$ which reflects the power improvement of the proposed two-stage testing procedure as discussed before.
-The overlap among gene-sets increases in the number of genes within each gene-set $p_s$ \citep{ChenQin_2010}, which explains the relatively large number of identified disease-associated gene-sets in Table \ref{t2}.
+All the gene-sets identified by the proposed two-step test $\Psi_{\ns,\alpha}^f$ are also identified by CQ methods.
+This suggests that CQ test may over-detect some disease-associated gene-sets.
+Moreover, $\Psi_{\ns,\alpha}^f$ found more disease associated gene-sets than $\Psi_{\ns,\alpha}$, which reflects the power improvement of the proposed two-step testing procedure as discussed before.

 By carefully investigating the gene-sets identified by both the proposed tests $\Psi_{\ns,\alpha}$ and $\Psi_{\ns,\alpha}^f$, we found that gene-sets GO:0005758 (mitochondrial intermembrane space) and GO:0004860 (protein kinase inhibitor activity) were identified as diseases-associated in the CC and MF categories.
 The functions of these two interesting gene-sets were recently studied and recognized associated with the development of ALL \citep{BK14,CW09}.
 Particularly, the protein kinase inhibition has been considered to be essential for the mechanism of T-lymphocyte type ALL \citep{CW09} and our finding suggests its connection with B-lymphocyte type ALL as well.
-In the supplementary materials, we list the top 15 gene-sets that were identified to be diseases-associated by the proposed non-studentized test with screening $\Psi_{\ns,\alpha}^f$ but missed by the CQ test with the FDR controlled at 0.015.
 The association of these gene-sets with the ALL may deserve further biological validations using the polymerase chain reaction.